Exploration of Mars: Rosetta and Dawn swingbys

 The ESA Rosetta space probe mission to the comet 67P/Churyumov-Gerasimenko flew within 250 km of Mars on February 25, 2007, in a gravitational slingshot designed to slow and redirect the spacecraft.

 The NASA Dawn spacecraft used the gravity of Mars in 2009 to change direction and velocity on its way to Vesta, and tested out Dawns cameras and other instruments on Mars.

 Fobos-Grunt

-On November 8, 2011, Russia's Roscosmos launched an ambitious mission called Fobos-Grunt.
-It consisted of a lander aimed to retrieve a sample back to Earth from Mars's moon Phobos, and place the Chinese Yinghuo-1 probe in Mars's orbit.
-The Fobos-Grunt mission suffered a complete control and communications failure shortly after launch and was left stranded in low Earth orbit, later falling back to Earth.
+On November 8, 2011, Russia's Roscosmos launched Fobos-Grunt, which consisted of a lander aimed to retrieve a sample back to Earth from Mars's moon Phobos, and place the Chinese Yinghuo-1 probe in Mars's orbit.
+The mission suffered a complete control and communications failure shortly after launch and was left stranded in low Earth orbit, later falling back to Earth.
 The Yinghuo-1 satellite and Fobos-Grunt underwent destructive re-entry on January 15, 2012, finally disintegrating over the Pacific Ocean.